orroprotocol/core/blog/2026-06-04-orro-business-proposal-june-2026.md

 ## What do we offer?

 ORRO provides professional-grade creative tools with near-zero user costs by combining cloud storage with the Solana blockchain.
-Our platform features advanced workspaces for long-form creation, on-chain Certificates of Authenticity, a validator marketplace, and robust watermarking systems.
+Our decentralized platform features advanced workspaces for long-form creation, on-chain Certificates of Authenticity, a validator marketplace, and robust watermarking systems.

 At the center of ORRO is the Golden Ratio: a fair, transparent reward system where creators earn trust points at a 1:1 ratio for every successful fragment minted.
 These trust points prove an artist’s consistency, highlight their productivity, and attract high-quality marketplace and verification services.
 Through active participation, top-ranked creators unlock fee discounts, creating a virtuous cycle that rewards long-term dedication over speculation.